andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 ![configuring an app](images/configuring-an-app.png)

 You configure there several things, ce3retificates as exampĺe.

+If you wanna using websockets, you have a specific configuration about this thing.